shreyapatil2461/ResNet50-Fuzzy-CSL/README.md

 **- Global average pooling layer**: Reduces each feature map to a single value, preserving spatial information efficiently.
 **- Fully connected layer**: Outputs final class scores.
 In this project, this layer is replaced to support ten waste categories.

 The use of shortcut connections in residual blocks makes ResNet-50 highly effective at feature extraction, even in complex and imbalanced datasets.
 In this project, the ResNet-50 architecture is further enhanced by integrating fuzzy cost-sensitive learning to improve minority class detection and maintain high overall accuracy.

+## **Experimental Results**
+This section presents the description of the imbalanced garbage classification dataset and the detailed results of the proposed model compared with other baseline approaches.

+The integration of ResNet-50 with fuzzy logic delivered a strong accuracy of 97.06%, significantly improving upon existing models.
+The fuzzy logic component dynamically adjusted weights during training based on class distribution, effectively addressing class imbalance and improving minority class detection without sacrificing overall accuracy.

+### **Accuracy Comparison**
+The performance of the proposed model was compared against several existing models, as summarized in the table below